microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/v1.0/api/group-list-settings.md

 ## <a name="response"></a>Resposta

-Se tiver êxito, este método retornará um `200 OK` código de resposta e uma coleção [de objetos groupSetting](../resources/groupsetting.md) no corpo da resposta.
+Se tiver êxito, este método retornará um código `200 OK` de resposta e uma coleção de [objetos groupSetting](../resources/groupsetting.md) no corpo da resposta.

 ## <a name="examples"></a>Exemplos

-### <a name="example-retrieve-the-tenant-level-group-settings"></a>Exemplo: Recuperar as configurações de grupo no nível de locatário
+### <a name="example-retrieve-the-tenant-level-group-settings"></a>Exemplo: recuperar as configurações de grupo no nível do locatário

 #### <a name="request"></a>Solicitação